 As the above examples show, the Apple logo has included various degrees of flat design, which is why it remains popular and identifiable today.

-But, while their logo may have changed, their brand message has remained the same.
+But, while its logo may have changed, its brand message has remained the same.

 Digital Marketers should take note that the Apple logo became popular during the digital revolution in which computers moved from being tools used primarily by businesses to becoming an integral part of everyday life for consumers.